joelouthan/theologic.us/content/posts/prayers/2020-06-30-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 45:18-19
+For thus says the LORD,
+who created the heavens
+(he is God!),
+who formed the earth and made it
+(he established it;
+he did not create it empty,
+he formed it to be inhabited!):
+“I am the LORD, and there is no other.
+I did not speak in secret,
+in a land of darkness;
+I did not say to the offspring of Jacob,
+Seek me in vain.’
+I the LORD speak the truth;
+I declare what is right.
 </pre>
+Lord,

+I will never forget when someone said why did God made it so difficult to seek him.

+But you have made yourself plain to us and in our own unrighteousness suppress our vision of you.

+Lord, eradicate this sin in me by what your Son has done.
+Show me your glory and give me the fullness of your Spirit.

+If there is even a moment that I don’t know that you are God alone, then take my life so i can live with you and be in your house all the days of my life.
+Amen.

 Heal Natasha.
 Bless her in this time.
 Let peace fall on the Gayles.
 Be with Aaron and Audrey.

+Lord be sweet to her.

 Heal Ron & Karen